hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Note on _similar enough_: This specification requires nuance in order to allow both reasonably consistent synchronization and reasonable behavior in a wide variety of use cases and implementations.
 The language above is intended to give implementors both guidance and wiggle room.
 For example, the importer could convert a DTSTART time from UTC to the user's local time and save it as the displayed start time.
 Later, reimporting the same object with the same UID, the importing code could be smart enough to realize that the time hasn't _actually_ changed, and avoid changing the 'updated' timestamp or creating a conflicting event.
 This logic could be implemented by saving separate fields (imported time vs display time), by keeping a log of updates (log entry stating that the system auto-converted start time from X to Y), or by other clever algorithms.
 Thus, the clever implementation can avoid the appearance of an object that changes every time the calendar is synchronized.

-Note on _updated_: The definition of 'updated' in JSContact [RFC 9553] is not rigorous or nuanced. "when the data in the Card was last modified" could refer to several instances of the card -- its internal implementation, its representation in an email share, its representation in an HTTP GET response [rfc6352].
-It's not specified whether 'updated' is the same as REV in VCard [RFC 6350], which is defined differently.
+Note on _updated_: The definition of 'updated' in JSContact [@RFC9553] is not rigorous or nuanced. "when the data in the Card was last modified" could refer to several instances of the card -- its internal implementation, its representation in an email share, its representation in an HTTP GET response [@RFC6352].
+It's not specified whether 'updated' is the same as REV in VCard [@RFC6350], which is defined differently.
 Neither definition explicitly covers vendor-specific fields.
 Thus, this specification makes additional recommendations for handling 'updated':

 * The value of 'updated' SHOULD only change when two conditions hold: the end-user makes a decision to change a value of a user-visible field, AND the export of the JSContact shows a different value.
 * Thus, non-user-visible fields like 'version' could be changed without causing the 'updated' value to change.
 A value such as 'language' could be set without changing 'updated' (if an implementation infers the language tag and begins to include 'fr-CA' as the language value in exports instead of no language, nevertheless this doesn't change the user-visible content).